-1.2 These Guidelines are effective for premium rate filings submitted for all third party policies that the filing insurer proposes to issue with a commencement date on or after 1 December 2017.
-These Guidelines replace those published on 22 November 2017.
-The provisions relating to insurance premium matters are unchanged and remain in force until amended or replaced.
+1.2 These Guidelines are effective for premium rate filings submitted for all third party policies that the filing insurer proposes to issue with a commencement date on or after 1 December 2017, replacing any prior Guidelines published for this Part.
+These Guidelines for this Part will remain in force until amended or replaced.